Growth Gaps for Quotients by Confined Subgroups: Preliminaries

-Contracting subsets are Morse, and are preserved up to taking finite Hausdorff distance.
-The following properties shall be used later on. \begin{lem} Let $U\subseteq \U$ be a $C$-contracting subset for $C>0$.
-Then the following holds.
+Contracting subsets are Morse, and the property is preserved up to finite Hausdorff distance.
+The following properties will be used later.
+Their proofs follow easily from Lemma \ref{BigThree} and left to the interested reader. \begin{lem} Let $U\subseteq \U$ be a $C$-contracting subset for $C>0$.
+Then the following hold.

 \begin{enumerate}

 \item For any geodesic $\gamma$, we have